 When you have PA and wait such a long time before starting treatment, you risk having permanent nerve damage.
 So, have a proper pernicious anemia test early on.

-- Before testing for B12 levels, doctors often look for macrocytosis (enlarged red blood cells).
-But only ~60% of B12 deficient patients show them.
-Even neurological signs, which point to a severe deficiency, may occur in the presence of normal red blood cells.
 Also, supplementing with folic acid (as pregnant women do) will prevent the red blood cells from enlarging.
 Iron deficiency will also reduce their volume.

 It is important to be aware that failure of CBLA assays to detect cobalamin deficiency can occur, especially in cases of pernicious anemia where IF‐blocking antibodies have been implicated in causing assay interference.